A journaling interface for vulpea that integrates seamlessly with vulpea-ui sidebar.

 - Click any date to open its journal

-Use < and > to navigate months without changing the selected date.
+Click the < and > buttons to navigate months without changing the selected date.

 Lists all notes created on the journal’s date (from the CREATED property):